-1.7 Methodology of Analysis
+1.6 Methodology of Analysis

-This Assessment follows the DWR Guidebook for Implementation of Senate Bill 610 and Senate Bill 221 of 2001 (DWR 2003).
+This Assessment follows DWR's, Guidebook for Implementation of Senate Bill 610 and Senate Bill 221 of 2001 (DWR 2003).
+Water Code citations contained herein are current as of January 1, 2023.
 Section 1 of this Assessment describes the existing and proposed land use designations of the Project site, the proposed Project's relation to a previous WSA and the water supplier's most recent UWMP.
 Section 2 provides the water demand analysis of the Project; Section 3 reviews the projected water supplies for the Project; Section 4 contains the required discussion of the water supplier's groundwater supplies; and Section 5 concludes the Assessment by answering the primary question at hand.